Insyde Software: Overview

-Insyde Software was a privately held company that included investment from Intel Pacific Inc., China Development Industrial Bank, Professional Computer Technology Limited (PCT), company management and selected employees.
+Insyde Software was a company that included investments from Intel Pacific Inc., China Development Industrial Bank, Professional Computer Technology Limited (PCT), company management and selected employees.
 At that time, Insyde Software's management team consisted of Jeremy Wang, Chairman (also the Chairman of PCT); Jonathan Joseph, President (a former founder of SystemSoft); Hansen Liou, the General Manager of Taiwan Operations and Asia-Pacific Sales, and Stephen Gentile, the Vice President of Marketing.

 Shortly after the initial investment, the company was introduced by Intel to a new BIOS coding architecture called EFI (now UEFI) and the two companies began working together on it.
-In 2001, the two companies entered into a joint development agreement and Insyde’s first shipment of the technology occurred in October 2003 as InsydeH2O UEFI BIOS.
-Since that time, UEFI has become the mainstay of Insyde’s business.
+In 2001, the two companies entered into a joint development agreement and Insyde's first shipment of the technology occurred in October 2003 as InsydeH2O UEFI BIOS.
+Since that time, UEFI has become the mainstay of Insyde's business.

 On 23 January 2003, Insyde Software announced its initial public offering on the GreTai Securities Market (GTSM) based in Taipei, Taiwan.

 Products

 InsydeH2O UEFI BIOS

 The product is a proprietary licensed UEFI BIOS firmware that supports Intel and AMD.
 PC manufacturers buy the BIOS source code and modify the source code to meet their specific BIOS needs.
 For the firmware's security vulnerabilities, the company publishes the security advisory, and provides the updates on the CVE fixes and patches to their customers.

+In December 2023, Binarly (a security firm) published a set of vulnerabilities discovered on a number of bios chips which they termed "LogoFAIL", including Insyde's.
+The firm highlighted that malicious actors can bypass boot security protocols using the mentioned set.